-The Proposer requires a decision on CMP425 in the coming weeks to support strategic commercial decisions, but the practical implementation of the solution into the CUSC is not required until April 2025.
-Workgroup members suggested that an earlier implementation could be considered by the Authority in case there are other customers who are already in this situation and would therefore benefit from choosing a Supplier before the Proposer, a similar sentiment was echoed by the Workgroup Consultation responses.
+The Proposer requires a decision on CMP425 in the coming weeks to support strategic commercial decisions4, but the practical implementation of the solution into the CUSC is not required until April 2025.
+Workgroup members suggested that an earlier implementation could be considered by the Authority in case there are other customers who are already in this situation and would therefore benefit from choosing a Supplier before the Proposer.